trackow/trackow.github.io/README.md

 ### Blogposts / Interviews / Podcasts

+1. **A brief history of A68 - the world's largest iceberg**.
+[Link to the post @ EGU's Cryoblog](https://blogs.egu.eu/divisions/cr/2020/09/25/climate-change-cryosphere-a-brief-history-of-a68-the-worlds-largest-iceberg/)

 1. **Happy birthday, A68!** [Link to the post @ AWI Eisblog](https://blogs.helmholtz.de/eisblog/2020/07/happy-birthday-a-68/)

 1. **Trapped in sea ice: Educating the future generations of polar scientists**.
 [Link to the post @ EGU's Cryoblog](https://blogs.egu.eu/divisions/cr/2020/03/06/trapped-in-the-sea-ice-educating-the-future-generations-of-polar-scientists/)